alan-turing-institute/empiarreader/joss/paper.md

 # Acknowledgements
 Need to figure out correct way to attribute Ada Lovelace centre funding and potentially ATI funding for previous work - JG

+This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1, particularly the “AI for Science” theme within that grant & The Alan Turing Institute.

 # References